Kenyatta A.C. Hinkle: Tituba Series

 In Hinkle's drawing series, Tituba, she was inspired by Maryse Condé’s novel "I, Tituba: Black Witch of Salem" and relating to Tituba's experiences of being accused as a witch while recalling her own experiences of ostracization as a pregnant black woman.
 Her goal is to merge the experiences of inhabiting a black, pregnant body and the thought of the otherness that Condé depicted by expanding on the background of Tituba's life.

 "It is this body that people don't know what to do with and so some of that discomfort [is] important to keep in there."

 The Kentifrica Project

 In Hinkle's The Kentrifrica Project, her goal is to create a collaborative space to examine Diaspora and cultural visibility.
-She invites communities to aid her in reconstructing the Kentrifican Identity, of having an African background and originating from Kentucky, through leading workshops and discussions that further expand its concept.
-"The project draws on the collective histories of the artist, collaborators, and participants, as well as historical migration narratives, music, and food to create various elements of Kentifrican culture."
-The exhibition itself consists of objects that are specifically Kentrifican, including recipes, instruments, clothing, adornments, and maps.
-Cultural concepts that Hinkle emphasized within Kentrifica is the absence of property ownership and a collective culture.
+She invites communities to aid her in "reconstructing" the Kentrifican identity.
+The project is centered on the fictional, utopian continent of Kintifrica, described by Hinkle as "a contested geography/continent located between South America and Africa."
+The project is highly collaborative, developed through Hinkle's leading workshops and discussions that further expand its concept.
+Drawing on the collective histories of the artist, her collaborators, and participants, the work includes objects of Kentrifican culture, such as recipes, instruments, clothing, hairpieces, and maps.
+Cultural concepts that Hinkle has emphasized within Kentrifica include the absence of property ownership, gender equality, and a collectivist culture.

 "Through the embodiment of various voices and modes of address, Hinkle examines what happens to bodies in transit and how they are contextualized culturally depending upon historical hegemonic signifiers of race and culture."